everysportmediagroup/everysport-scoreboard-documentation/getting-started.md

 ```

 Note the following:
-* The Scoreboard is included using a <script> tag.
+* The Scoreboard is included using a `<script>´ tag.
-* A <div> element with CSS class 'everysport-scoreboard' holds the Scoreboard.
+* A `<div>´ element with CSS class 'everysport-scoreboard' holds the Scoreboard.
-* The width and font size is set by CSS on the Scoreboard <div> element.
+* The width and font size is set by CSS on the Scoreboard `<div> element.